coderefinery/sphinx-lesson/content/intersphinx.md

 Note that this is structured information, and thus has no concept in Markdown, only MyST "markdown".
-This is, in fact, a major reason why plain markdown is hardly suitable for serious documentation.
+This is, in fact, a major reason why plain markdown is not that great for structured documentation.

 ## Available linking domains and roles